The present perfect is formed from the

 Use

-· for something that started in the past and continues in the present:
+for something that started in the past and continues in

 She has lived in Liverpool all her life.